CodeURJC-DAW-2019-20/webapp2/README.md

 ### Building the image

-To create the image, you just have to launch the Power Shell script, this will be responsible for creating the image, and push to the repository on docker hub:
+To create the image, you just have to launch the script, this will be responsible for creating the image, and push to the repository on docker hub:
 ```
-C:/Windows/System32/WindowsPowerShell/v1.0/powershell.exe -File <ProjectPath>/build.ps1
+./Docker/build.bat
 ```